UKHomeOffice/hocs/documentation/code-repos.md

 ### Utility components
 [hocs-casework-search-indexer](https://github.com/UKHomeOffice/hocs-casework-search-indexer)
-Reindexs all data in hocs-casework to the hocs-search `elasticsearch index.
+Reindexs all data in hocs-casework to the hocs-search `elasticsearch` index.

 [hocs-toolbox](https://github.com/UKHomeOffice/hocs-toolbox)
-Tools to interact with an environment's databases and AWS resources.
+Tools to interact with an environment's databases.

 [hocs-queue-tool](https://github.com/UKHomeOffice/hocs-queue-tool)
-A utility to investigate and manage Dead Letter Queues.
+A utility to manage and purge queues - both SQS and DLQ.

 ### Deployment repos ###